TalicZealot/speedrun-race-discord-bot/README.md

  .seed:             Generates a random seed link for the randomizer.
- .leaderboard:      Shows the current rankings for a category ".leaderboard gsb" .rank:             Shows the player's rank for a category ".rank maria" .new / .startrace  Starts a new race.
+ .leaderboard:      Shows the current rankings for a category ".leaderboard gsb" .rank:             Shows the player's rank for a category ".rank maria" .stream:           Sets the Twitch username for the player and saves it. ".stream Alucard" .new / .startrace  Starts a new race.
 Optional category and offset ".new rab xb" .close /end/exit    Ends the current race with no result.
  .category          Changes the category for the current race.